|The Website for Boston Latin School Visual and Performing Arts|

 Please join us at our next meeting.
 We meet on the first Wednesday of each month from 6:30 to 8:00 pm in the 2nd floor BLS Arts Wing.
 Learn firsthand about all the activities and help FOA make a difference in your child's education.Thank you!

 Barker College Australia Says G'Day to BLS

-Traveling the world is a wonderful way to learn about different peoples and cultures, but in a twist, the BLS Visual and Performing Arts Department is bringing the world to us.
-On Friday, December 6, Barker College Australia (actually a high school; they refer to high schools as colleges Down Under), will be visiting BLS to perform for our students and to hear our students perform.
+Traveling the world is a wonderful way to learn about different peoples and cultures, but in a twist, the BLS Visual and Performing Arts Department brought the world to us.
+On Friday, December 6, Barker College Australia (actually a high school; they refer to high schools as colleges Down Under), visited BLS to perform for our students and to hear our students perform.

 Barker Chamber Orchestra

 The Chamber Orchestra is one of the College's leading ensembles and has toured to great acclaim to Europe in 2008 and to Argentina in 2001.
 The orchestra is constantly commended for the accuracy, liveliness and maturity of its playing.
 It has been successful in competitions in Australia, winning the String Orchestra section at the Sydney Eisteddfod four years in a row.
 Its members also have achieved success in individual and chamber music competitions over the years.